Hypnotherapy for Irritable Bowel Syndrome

 This is why hypnotherapy is such a useful tool in combating Irritable Bowel Syndrome.
 In its purest form hypnotherapy will induce a state of deep relaxation in addition to ego strengthening and helpful suggestions of improvement to your less analytical subconscious mind whilst in trance.

 The ego strengthening may involve encouraging you to build tolerance to the problem promoting your confidence and your resilience in controlling it, and normalising digestive function.
-It depends on how any one individual experiences IBS but different approaches may involve direct suggestion such as no more pain, no more discomfort and that you can control when you need to go to the toilet.
+It depends on how any one individual experiences IBS but different approaches may involve direct suggestions such as no more pain, no more discomfort and that you can control when you need to go to the toilet.

 The use of metaphor which your unconscious mind is particularly receptive to can be helpful for IBS.
 For example, comparing your gut to the current of a river with a client controlling the flow to suit their needs.
-In certain instances with clients I may ask that you place a hand over your abdomen and feel the warmth of your body, and get you to connect this feeling of control over your digestive function.
+In certain instances with clients, I may ask that you place a hand over your abdomen and feel the warmth of your body, and get you to connect this feeling of control over your digestive function.

-The use of guided imagery is very powerful in hypnotherapy and for clients who are very visual the therapist may encourage the client to picture their stomach and intestinal muscles relaxing and becoming calm.
+The use of guided imagery is very powerful in hypnotherapy and for clients who are very visual, the therapist may encourage the client to picture their stomach and intestinal muscles relaxing and becoming calm.
 It is important to recognise that all people's personal experience of IBS is unique but I find that generally with clients I try to primarily emphasise their ability to calm their digestive tract which subsequently prevents heightened focus on pain in the body and by encouraging their own belief that they can conquer it.

 In a study in Manchester in the 1980s into how hypnotherapy compared with talking therapy and placebo medication, two groups were divided with one receiving 30 minutes of hypnotherapy a week for 12 weeks, whilst the other received supportive talking therapy and placebo medication.
-In the final analysis it was found that the hypnotherapy group showed significant improvement in terms of managing abdominal pain, distension (bloating), bowel problems and also their overall quality of life.
+In the final analysis, it was found that the hypnotherapy group showed significant improvement in terms of managing abdominal pain, distension (bloating), bowel problems and also their overall quality of life.

 In a more recent study in 2002 it was found that from 250 people surveyed those receiving hypnotherapy for IBS reported more than 50% reduction in severity of symptoms and improved quality of life.

-Hypnotherapy has also proven to be highly effective in treating functional dyspepsia (recurring indigestion with no obvious cause) and with long lasting benefits and less reliance on medication use.
+Hypnotherapy has also proven to be highly effective in treating functional dyspepsia (recurring indigestion with no obvious cause) and with long-lasting benefits and less reliance on medication use.

-It is normal for people unfamiliar with clinical hypnotherapy to be worried about losing control or to worry about their ability to go into trance.
-This is why I always emphasise to clients that they are in trance for as long as they want to be and can come out anytime they wish.
-In terms of people worrying about being able to enter trance, I find that although some people are more suggestible to inducing trance than others everybody has the ability to be hypnotised.
+It is normal for people unfamiliar with clinical hypnotherapy to be worried about losing control or to worry about their ability to go into a trance.
+This is why I always emphasise to clients that they are in a trance for as long as they want to be and can come out anytime they wish.
+In terms of people worrying about being able to enter a trance, I find that although some people are more suggestible to inducing trance than others everybody has the ability to be hypnotised.

 It also important to highlight that any hypnotherapist you attend should encourage you to use self-hypnosis in your own time.
 This generally involves giving the client a recording such as an MP3 file or CD which guides the client in inducing trance themselves in their own time with a helpful message contained within.

-It is vitally important that you seek practitioners who are experienced in the area that your problem is focussed on, and although clients often ask how many appointments they will require, no hypnotherapist should ever really be able to tell your how many appointments a problem will take to fix as everyone's problem is unique.
+It is vitally important that you seek practitioners who are experienced in the area that your problem is focussed on, and although clients often ask how many appointments they will require, no hypnotherapist should ever really be able to tell you how many appointments a problem will take to fix as everyone's problem is unique.

 I hope that you have found this article useful, that you are able to have found the information within it beneficial and that it informs you going forward if you are potentially looking at choosing hypnotherapy for your irritable bowel problem.